Being diagnosed with a critical illness or disability can be devastating, often impacting not only your body and mind, but also your finances.

 One option to help protect yourself and your loved ones is critical illness insurance (or cover), which can provide you with peace of mind that if you’re diagnosed with an illness you’d still be able to pay your bills and support your dependants.
 Here, we will explain what it is, who might need it, how to work out how much cover you need and some key considerations you should investigate before purchasing a policy.

-Critical illness insurance is designed to pay out a tax-free lump sum if you are diagnosed with one of the serious illnesses or disabilities predefined in the insurer’s policy, during the policy term.
+Critical illness cover is designed to pay out a tax-free lump sum if you are diagnosed with one of the serious illnesses or disabilities predefined in the insurer’s policy, during the policy term.

 These illnesses and disabilities are often long-term and, as a minimum, usually include some cancers, heart attacks and strokes, but might also include multiple sclerosis and Parkinson’s disease.
 An important point to be aware of when reviewing policies, is that not all conditions are covered by critical illness insurance.
 The illnesses and conditions covered will vary from provider to provider, so it is very important for you to read the small print before committing to a policy.

-Critical illness insurance can be purchased as a standalone product, but is often purchased alongside a life insurance policy, either as:
+Critical illness cover can be purchased as a standalone product, but is often purchased alongside a life insurance policy, either as:

 - Additional cover: this is usually the more expensive of the two options, but will provide you with two separate policies and therefore a payout for both scenarios: if you are diagnosed with a critical illness and when you die.